On this page | |

 Custom Data Count

-The metadata of every prim contains a dictionary for use by software packages and/or studios to store custom data.
+The metadata of every prim and property contains a dictionary for use by software packages and/or studios to store custom data.
 You can set or edit multiple custom key-value pairs here.
 Set the number of items to set/edit, or use the plus and minus buttons to add or remove items.

 Custom Data Name